 Law enforcement agencies nationwide face significant challenges in addressing youth crime.
-To combat this pressing issue, PERF compiled effective strategies from various agencies across the country that are making a meaningful impact in their communities.
+To help tackle this pressing issue, PERF compiled a set of effective strategies from agencies nationwide that are making a meaningful impact in their communities.

-At a June 10, 2025, meeting, PERF—in collaboration with the Maryland Governor’s Office—showcased groundbreaking programs from seven law enforcement agencies that work to discourage youth from engaging in criminal behavior and significantly reduce juvenile crime.
+At a June 10, 2025, meeting held in collaboration with the Maryland Governor’s Office, PERF showcased 11 innovative programs from seven law enforcement agencies.
+These initiatives are designed to deter youth from engaging in criminal behavior and have demonstrated success in significantly reducing juvenile crime.

-The PowerPoint presentations about these programs are available below.
-More comprehensive information on these programs and their results is available here.
+The PowerPoint presentations about these model programs are available below.
+More comprehensive information on these programs and their outcomes, please click here.

 Manassas City (VA) Police Department